mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/user/Mustafa Tıkır.rst

       *Add button is shown at the mid of the page*

-   When add button is clicked, the address of wab page is going to be changed and an simple form page will appear.
+   When add button is clicked, the address of web page is going to be changed and an simple form page will appear.

    .. figure:: TIKIR/AddFuctionHighRecordList2.png
       :scale: 50 %